As an Amazon Associate I earn from qualifying purchases. Links below may earn us a commission at no extra cost to you.

 Frequently Asked Questions

 Yes, with caveats.
 A $130 chair won't last 10 years like a $500 Herman Miller, but it will last 2–4 years with regular use.
-For most gamers, that's a reasonable tradeoff.
+For most gamers who upgrade setups frequently anyway, that's a reasonable tradeoff.
+The key is managing expectations — budget means budget materials, not bad design.

-Lumbar support and weight capacity.
+Lumbar support, then weight capacity.
 Everything else is secondary.
 A chair that doesn't support your lower back will cause pain regardless of how good it looks or what it costs.
+Get a chair with real lumbar support — either integrated or an effective adjustable pillow — and make sure the weight capacity has at least 20% headroom above your actual weight.